-When it comes to educational credentials, many legal administrators are CPAs and/or have advanced degrees.
+When it comes to educational credentials, many legal managers are CPAs and/or have advanced degrees.
 While a college degree should not necessarily be a requirement, it is certainly desirable.
-However, prior employment within your own or another respected law firm can also provide excellent experience and an understanding of the law firm work environment – and this experience may be as valuable as a college degree.
-A Certified Legal Manager (CLM)SM* or other professional business designation is another validation of a person’s knowledge and skills.
-Paralegals, retired military personnel and accounting firm professionals also offer good backgrounds for legal administration.
-Bottom line: you need to decide what experience, education or business acumen are most important for your legal administrator to have.
+However, prior employment within your own or another respected law firm can also provide excellent experience and an understanding of the law firm work environment — and this experience may be as valuable as a college degree.
+A Certified Legal Manager (CLM)® or other professional business designation is another validation of a person’s knowledge and skills.
+Paralegals, retired military personnel

-*CLM is a service mark of the Association of Legal Administrators
+*CLM is a registered mark of the Association of Legal Administrators